 Plastic is a tricky item to recycle (especially compared to glass and cans).
 Each type of plastic needs to be recycled separately.

-Putting non-recyclable plastics in recycling bins causes contamination.
-Too much contamination can result in a whole truckload of material needing to be sent to landfill.
+Putting non-recyclable plastics in recycling bins causes contamination which can result in material needing to be sent to landfill.

-• Product packaging does not necessarily reflect the reality of recycling options available in New Zealand and is not developed in association with councils.
+Product packaging does not necessarily reflect the reality of recycling options available in New Zealand and is not developed in association with central government or local councils.

-• The resin code is the number found inside a triangle, usually on the base of a plastic bottle or container.
+The plastic resin code is the number found inside a triangle, usually on the base of a plastic bottle or container.

 It can be on the label, bottle neck or side.
 It can be quite small so look closely.